Robert Redford: 2013–2025: Final roles and retirement

 In 2013, Redford starred in All Is Lost, directed by J.C.
 Chandor, about a man lost at sea.
 He received acclaim for his performance in the film, in which he was its only cast member and there is almost no dialogue.
 Redford was nominated for a Golden Globe Award for Best Actor – Motion Picture Drama and won the New York Film Critics Circle Award for Best Actor, his first time winning an acting honor from that group (he had been nominated in 1969 for Downhill Racer).
 Ali Arikan wrote in RogerEbert.com, "Chandor plays to Redford's strengths: his battered visage, calm determination and detachment from the vagaries of a "normal" existence.
 In return, Redford gives the performance of the latter half of his career in a role that is not just physically, but also psychologically demanding".

-In the 2014 Marvel Studios superhero film Captain America: The Winter Soldier, Redford played antagonist Alexander Pierce, the head of S.H.I.E.L.D. and secretly leader of the Hydra cell operating the Triskelion.
+In the 2014 Marvel Studios superhero film Captain America: The Winter Soldier, Redford played antagonist Alexander Pierce, the head of S.H.I.E.L.D. and secret leader of the Hydra cell operating the Triskelion.
 Redford was a co-producer and, with Emma Thompson and Nick Nolte, acted in the film A Walk in the Woods (2015), based on Bill Bryson's book of the same name.
 Redford had optioned the film rights for the book from Bryson after reading it more than a decade earlier, with the intent of co-starring in it with Paul Newman, but had shelved the project after Newman's death.